Skip to main content

 Source (stand-alone and in Manual mode only)

 Select the MIDI port on which the Sound or Group will receive MIDI notes.
 Available entries are None (MIDI note input deactivated, default setting), All (MIDI notes are received on all activated input ports), and each activated MIDI input port.
-You can enable the desired MIDI input ports of your MIDI interfaces in the MIDI page of the Audio and MIDI Settings panel (refer to Preferences – MIDI Page).
+You can enable the desired MIDI input ports of your MIDI interfaces in the MIDI page of the Audio and MIDI Settings panel (refer to Preferences – MIDI page).
 Note that when None is selected for both a Sound and its parent Group, if the Sound is focused it will receive MIDI notes from all MIDI ports and on all MIDI channels.

 Channel (Manual mode only)